Antiz96/Linux-Server/Services/Glances.md

 Then press `ctrl+\` to interupt the proccess and `exit` the container.
 Then, copy the password file locally in the env directory and create the "user" env file that will contains your username.

-*Replace "your_username" by your username :)*
+*Replace "your_username" by your username*

 ```
 sudo docker cp glances:/root/.config/glances/your_username.pwd /opt/glances/env/password
 sudo vim /opt/glances/env/user
 ```

 > your_username

-Set secure permissions to the env files :
+Set secure permissions to the env files:

 ```
 sudo chmod 600 /opt/glances/env/* && sudo chmod 750 /opt/glances/env